named-data/NDN-CCL-API/name.rst

 Name.append Method (copy byte array)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Append a new GENERIC component, copying from the byte array.
+Append a new component, copying from the byte array.
 (To append an ImplicitSha256Digest component, use :ref:`appendImplicitSha256Digest <appendImplicitSha256Digest>`.)